-A STA transmitting an HE PPDU that carries a broadcast frame shall set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to 16 µs.
-A STA transmitting an HE PPDU that carries a group addressed, but not broadcast, frame shall not set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to a value that is less than that required for any of the recipients in the group.
+A STA transmitting an EHT PPDU that carries a broadcast frame shall set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to 20 µs if at least one RU/MRU is modulated with 4096-QAM, or one RU/MRU is greater than 2×996, or more than eight spatial streams are transmitted on at least one RU/MRU, and set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to 16 µs for all other modes.
+A STA transmitting an EHT PPDU that carries a group addressed, but not broadcast, frame shall not set the value of the TXVECTOR parameter NOMINAL_PACKET_PADDING to a value that is less than that required for any of the recipients in the group.

-A STA transmitting an HE PPDU to a receiving STA shall include post-FEC padding determined by the pre-FEC padding factor (see 27.3.12 (Data field)) and after including the post-FEC padding, the transmitting STA shall include a packet extension with a duration indicated by the TXVECTOR parameter NOMINAL_PACKET_PADDING (see 27.3.13 (Packet extension)).
+A STA transmitting an EHT PPDU to a receiving STA shall include post-FEC padding determined by the pre-FEC padding factor (see 36.3.12 (Data field)) and after including the post-FEC padding, the transmitting STA shall include a packet extension with a duration indicated by the TXVECTOR parameter NOMINAL_PACKET_PADDING (see 36.3.13 (Packet extension)).

 Annex C

-Add the following in the Dot11StationConfigEntry:Dot11HEStationConfigEntry ::=
+Add the following in the Dot11StationConfigEntry:

+Dot11EHTStationConfigEntry ::=